Beautiful pairs: Relation with previous work and variants

 \subsection{Beautiful pairs of stable theories}

 Suppose $T$ is stable.
-Recall that an elementary pair $(M,P(M))$ of models of $T$ is a \emph{belle paire} in the sense of Poizat \cite{poizat} if the following two conditions hold: \begin{enumerate}[(i)] \item $P(M)$ is $|T|^+$-saturated; \item for every finite tuple $a$ of $M$, every type over $P(M)\cup\{a\}$ is realized in $M$. \end{enumerate}
+Note that $T$ has $\mathrm{UDDT}$.
+Recall that an elementary pair $(M,P(M))$ of models of $T$ is a \emph{belle paire} in the sense of Poizat \cite{poizat} if the following two conditions hold: \begin{enumerate}[(i)] \item $P(M)$ is $|T|^+$-saturated; \item for every finite tuple $a$ of $M$, every $\cL$-type over $P(M)\cup\{a\}$ is realized in $M$. \end{enumerate}